San Jose Sharks Logo

 San Jose Sharks Logo 2007-2008

-In 2007, the first global redesign took place.
-As before, the central figure was the shark, but the experimental developer gave it new features: in the race for realism, he made it three-dimensional.
-As a result, the deadly predator began to look like a comics character, which was especially emphasized by demonically glowing eyes.
+The first significant redesign occurred in 2007.
+As before, the central figure was a shark, but the developer-experimenter gave it new features: in the race for realism, he made it three-dimensional.
+As a result, the deadly predator looked like a comic character, especially emphasized by the demonically glowing eyes.

-Simultaneously, the 3D effect made it possible to turn the shark, set its direction, and create a sense of movement.
+Simultaneously, the 3D effect allowed the shark to set its direction and create a sense of movement.
 For the same purpose, the designer added edges and shadows to the club.
-He also reshaped the triangle, making it concave at the top.
+He also changed the shape of the triangle, making it concave at the top.

 2008 – today